wilsonmar/oss-perf/docker.md

 <a id="Kubernets">
 ## Kubernets</a>
-Kubernets manages containerized applications in a clustered environment.
-It uses its own schedule to stand up Docker containers (called nodes or minions), then monitors those endpoints.
+Kubernets manages containerized applications in a clustered environment by using its own <strong>schedule</strong> to stand up Docker containers (called nodes or minions), then monitors those endpoints.
 So it does container cluster orchestration, enforces state.

  * https://www.digitalocean.com/community/tutorials/an-introduction-to-kubernetes